billthefarmer/raspi-sonivox/README.md

 uses midi streaming to play a couple of organ notes, then turn them off.

-I have tried this on a x86 based linux box.
+I have tried this on a i386 based linux system.
 A few changes are required in the arm-wt-22k/Makefile:

 	 # TARGET_ARCH = arm
 	 LOCAL_CFLAGS+= -O2 -fPIC \

-so as to not compile the arm assembler files and keep gcc happy, and in midi/midi.c:
+so as to not compile the arm assembler files and keep gcc happy.
+The output sounds fine.
+However it doesn't work quite right on a i386-x64 system, there is booming cumulative feedback.

-		EAS_PARAM_REVERB_ROOM);

-to change the reverb from chamber to room.
-Otherwise you get horrible cumulative feedback.
-No idea why, possibly something to do with the compile warnings above.